laur89/docker-borg-mysql-backup/README.md

       -T REMOTE_REPO          path to repo on remote host; overrides env var of same name -p PREFIX               borg archive name prefix. note that the full archive name already contains HOST_NAME and timestamp, so omit those.
+      NODES_TO_BACK_UP...     last arguments to backup.sh are files&directories to be
+                              included in the backup

 #### Usage examples